Article written by Elisa - Travel Writer & Local in France

 Stop 1 | Paris (3 days)

-Start your one week in France in the City of Lights.
+Start your France in 7 days itinerary in the French capital.
 For your stay in Paris, use the 3-day itinerary proposed in Option 3 or the 2-day itinerary proposed in Option 2 plus a day trip from Paris.
 We recommend a day trip to Versailles.

 Stop 2 | Blois (2 days)